SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 - Refuse valid spend proofs
 - Manipulate the nullifier database

-The protocol does not protect against a malicious issuer, only ensures privacy from an honest-but-curious issuer.

 ### Security Properties

 The protocol provides the following security guarantees: